 - What type of property are you selling or buying?
 (Retail, office, land, etc.)

-At AQUILA we have done hundreds of investment sales deals, so we have an excellent understanding of what market rates and fees are charged by brokerage firms in the Austin metro area, and can help you answer these questions.
+At AQUILA we have done hundreds of commercial real estate investment sales deals, so we have an excellent understanding of what market rates and fees are charged by brokerage firms in the Austin metro area, and can help you answer these questions.

 In this article, we will help explain how much you can expect to pay a professional broker to help you purchase or sell a commercial property.